 Schools are to determine the content of sex education at primary school.
 Sex education 'should ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the national curriculum for science - how a baby is conceived and born'.

-At Great Wishford School, we believe children should understand the facts about human reproduction before they leave primary school.
+At Great Wishford Primary School, we believe children should understand the facts about human reproduction before they leave primary school so we teach this in individual year groups during a whole school Health Week.